Sofia-Insa/IdrisButNotAgda/README.md

     true  ∨ b = true
     false ∨ b = b
     ```
-  - Associative, Commutative, Interaction and De Morgan's laws probably not that obvious from the definitions.
+  - Associative, Commutative, Interaction, and De Morgan's laws are probably not that obvious from the definitions.
     - `andSameNeutral`
     - `andFalseFalse`
     - `andTrueNeutral`